 - 1. Understands the ethical, legal, and contextual issues of the supervisor role - a.
 Document clinical contacts timely, accurately, and thoroughly - b.
 Identify and respond appropriately to ethical issues as they arise in clinical practice - c.
 Interact with colleagues and supervisors in a professional and appropriate manner - 2.
-Demonstrates advanced knowledge and application of the APA Ethical Principles and Code of Conduct and other relevant ethical, legal and professional standards and guidelines
+Demonstrates advanced knowledge and application of the current APA Ethical Principles and Code of Conduct and other relevant ethical, legal and professional standards and guidelines - a.

-- a.
 Identify and respond appropriately to ethical issues as they arise in clinical practice - b.
 Document clinical contacts timely, accurately, and thoroughly - 3.
-Independently utilizes an ethical decision-making model in professional work - a.
+Recognizes ethical dilemmas as they arise and applies ethical decision-making processes in order to resolve the dilemmas. - a.
 Identify and respond appropriately to ethical issues as they arise in clinical practice - b.
 Document clinical contacts timely, accurately, and thoroughly - c.
 Conducts self in an ethical manner in all professional activities - 4.
 Independently integrates ethical and legal standards related to relevant laws, regulations, rules and policies governing health service psychology at the organizational, local, state, regional and federal levels with all competencies - a.
 Identify and respond appropriately to ethical issues as they arise in clinical practice - b.
 Interact with colleagues and supervisors in a professional and appropriate manner - c.
 Document clinical contacts timely, accurately, and thoroughly - 5.
-Demonstrates cultural humility in actions and interactions
+Demonstrates cultural humility in actions and interactions - a.
+Identifies areas of cultural considerations as it relates to ethical decision-making